 What I particularly loved about this wall, was the large overlay of webbed netting.
 This allows small kids to climb relatively high without fear of crashing to the ground.
 And the open netting provides lots of fresh air and ventilation.

 Although this new feature is fantastic, it could use a couple of organizational tweaks.
 For instance, a shoe rack would have been nice.
 It would have avoided the jumbled pile of shoes that inevitably got kicked around by excited kids.

-7. Harmony Of The Seas Has Great Kid Friendly Dining Options.
+6. Harmony Of The Seas Has Great Kid-Friendly Dining Options.

 One of the more traditional specialty restaurants that worked for us was Jamie’s Kitchen – by celebrity chef Jamie Oliver.
-I am always a little leary about the speciality dining options, and whether they are actually kid friendly.
-Jamie’s Kitchen is a good speciality restaurant.
+I am always a little leery about the specialty dining options, and whether they are actually kid-friendly.
+Jamie’s Kitchen is a good specialty restaurant.
 It had great Italian food.
 They offered a separate kids’ menu.
 And, they also have kid-friendly pasta options on the main menu.
-It was a reasonably laid back atmosphere.
+It was a reasonably laid-back atmosphere.
 The wait staff interacted well with the kids.
 The restaurant’s location on the Central Park deck also provides an outdoor seating option.